 Pain under the shoulder blade may arise from pulmonary diseases.
 Conditions like pneumothorax or pulmonary embolism may also cause pain.
 Lung cancers and Pancoast tumors may also contribute to pain under the shoulder blade.

 Abdominal and pelvic causes

 Causes of abdominal and pelvic origin pain under the shoulder blade may occur from gastritis, acid reflux, inflammation in the gastrointestinal tract, ectopic pregnancy, or ovarian cyst.
 This type of pain is called referred pain, though it is unusual in this area and is still possible.

 Other visceral causes

-Among other possible causes of pain under the shoulder blade, shingles, an infection that affects the area supplied by the affected nerve.
+Another possible causes of shoulder blade pain are shingles, an infection that affects the area supplied by the affected nerve.
 It causes burning or tingling pain with a preceding rash.
-Gallstones may also cause pain under the shoulder blade
+Gallstones may also cause pain.

 Correct your posture

 To get shoulder blade pain relief and allow the body's muscles to work efficiently without causing any strain.
 Small ergonomic changes to workplaces and household areas go a long way in reducing postural stress.

 Support your back